Will yoga help me to relax?

 Yes for Pensioners and students.

 If anyone is on a low income and cannot afford the full price for classes it is also possible to get a concession.
+We don’t want lack of finances to stop anyone from having access to yoga.

 What sort of yoga do you teach?